 All estimates, statements and assumptions in this OFFICIAL STATEMENT and the APPENDICES hereto have been made on the basis of the best information available and are believed to be reliable and accurate.
 Any statements in this OFFICIAL STATEMENT involving matters of opinion or estimates, whether or not expressly so stated, are intended as such and not as representations of fact, and no representation is made that any such statements will be realized.

-ATTEST: /s/ Jon Michael Daniels President, Board of Directors /s/ Joseph Doenges Secretary, Board of Directors
+/s/ Michael Dooley President, Board of Directors